 2. Find 'Chrome PDF Viewer' and click the 'Disable' link

 • To change the default PDF viewer in Firefox:

 3. In the Applications tab, type PDF in the search field.

 4. For Portable Document Format (PDF) content type in the search result, select ‘Use Adobe Acrobat (in Firefox)’ from the Action drop-down list.

 Download the PDF and open it with Reader, instead of within the browser.

-Note: The reason it happens with some PDFs and not others is because dynamic LiveCycle PDFs can't be handled by Chrome's built in PDF viewers.
+Note: The reason this issue occurs with some PDFs and not others is because dynamic LiveCycle PDFs cannot be handled by built in PDF viewers.
 Adobe Reader must be used for this type of PDF.

 Report/Rate this page

 |© 2015 Minnesota Department of Human Services Online||Updated: 11/19/14 10:02 AM | Accessibility | Terms/Policy | Contact DHS | Top of Page ||